FlorianRappl/module-federation-tractor-v2/README.md

 ![Lighthouse Score](./lighthouse.png)

 As a comparison a most lightweight SSR-only solution using the same codebase would be around 99/100.
 Another SPA sample that uses [Picard.js](https://picard.js.org/) with Native Federation ended up at 88/100.
-Hence, Piral gives optimal performance - no effort needed.
+Using a full framework like [Piral](https://www.piral.io) (which also includes a much cleaner codebase and a more powerful routing engine) ends up at 100/100, too.
+Hence, independent if you use only Module Federation or a micro frontend framework like Piral - a good solution should give optimal performance.

 ## How to run locally